Configuring the eG Agent to Monitor the Queue Manager

 ikeycmd -keydb -create -db "/opt/egurkha/jre/lib/security/egmqsslstore.jks" -pw changeit -type jks

-Then, create a server certificate in this .kdb file using the below command:
+To create a server certificate in the server database, use the following command:

 ikeycmd -cert -create -db "/var/mqm/qmgrs/QM13/ssl/key.kdb" -pw serverpass -label ibmwebspheremqqm13 -dn "CN=QM13,OU=eG,O=eG Innovations,C=IN" -expire 1000 -sig_alg SHA256_WITH_RSA

-Execute the following command and extract the public part of the server certificate:
+Now, extract the public part of the server certificate using the following command:

 ikeycmd -cert -extract -db "/var/mqm/qmgrs/QM13/ssl/key.kdb" -pw serverpass -label ibmwebspheremqqm13 -target QM13.crt -format ascii